Aliases for MAOA Gene

 GeneCards Summary for MAOA Gene

 MAOA (Monoamine Oxidase A) is a Protein Coding gene.
-Diseases associated with MAOA include brunner syndrome and maoa-related behavior disorders.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
-GO annotations related to this gene include primary amine oxidase activity.
+Diseases associated with MAOA include Brunner Syndrome and Maoa-Related Behavior Disorders.
+Among its related pathways are Dopamine metabolism and Enzymatic degradation of Dopamine by monoamine oxidase.
+GO annotations related to this gene include oxidoreductase activity and primary amine oxidase activity.
 An important paralog of this gene is MAOB.

 UniProtKB/Swiss-Prot for MAOA Gene

 Monoamine Oxidases (MAO) catalyze the oxidation of monoamines such as dopamine, serotonin and adrenalin.
 They are found bound to the outer membrane of mitochondria in most cell types in the body.
-Two subtypes of monoamine oxidase have been identified: MAO-A and MAO-B. Both are found in neurons and astroglia, with MAO-A also found in the liver, gastrointestinal tract and placenta and MAO-B in blood platelets.
-Abnormal regulation of MAOs in the body has been associated with depression, substance abuse, attention deficit disorder, and irregular sexual maturation.
+Two subtypes of MAO have been identified: MAO-A and MAO-B.